rougier/python-opengl/07-points.rst

 dimension, even though we'll use this primitive to draw discs and circles in the next section.
 The size of the quad must be specified within the vertex shader using the `gl_PointSize` variable (note that the size is expressed in pixels).
-As shown on the figure, the result is quite ugly.
+As shown in the figure, the result is quite ugly.

 .. code:: python